pingswept/dev-log/2012-dev-log.markdown

 Out of memory: Kill process 738 (f951) score 639 or sacrifice child Killed process 738 (f951) total-vm:50344kB, anon-rss:40956kB, file-rss:24kB
 ```

+f951 is the Fortran compiler (the parser/assembly-generator front-end) that is part of Gfortran, which is part of GCC.